prchandr/Segway/README.md

 ## Built With

-Needs an accelerometer and magnetometer sensor on an Android phone

 ## Future Work

-The segway can be improved by redoing the electrical components
+The segway can be improved by redoing the circuitry and replacing the current electrical components with newer parts.

 ## Authors